Exploring clean energy solutions

 - Natural gas/other (17 percent)

 PLEASE NOTE: Power mix includes all PG&E-owned generation plus PG&E’s power purchases.
-Due to rounding conventions, the numbers above may not add up to 100%.
-Data is sourced from PG&E’s 10K report, filed in February 2017.
+Data is sourced from PG&E’s Power Source Disclosure report, filed in June 2017.

 View our 2016 electric power mix